MicrosoftDocs/quantum-docs/articles/user-guide/libraries/index.md

 The quantum machine learning library documentation provides an implementation of the sequential classifiers that take advantage of quantum computing to understand data.
 In this documentation you will find:

 - An [introduction to quantum machine learning concepts](xref:microsoft.quantum.libraries.overview.machine-learning.intro), and specifically their realization in quantum circuit centric classifiers (also known as quantum sequential classifiers).
-- A [bassic classification with QDK](xref:microsoft.quantum.libraries.overview.machine-learning.basics), to run quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
+- A [basic classification with QDK](xref:microsoft.quantum.libraries.overview.machine-learning.basics), to run quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
 To do that, you will train a simple sequential model using a classifier structure defined in Q#.
 - How to [design your own classifier with Q#](xref:microsoft.quantum.libraries.overview.machine-learning.design), learning the basic concepts behind the design of circuit models for the quantum circuit centric classifier.
 - How to [load your own data sets](xref:microsoft.quantum.libraries.overview.machine-learning.load) to train a classifier model with the Quantum Development Kit (QDK).
-- Finally, a [quantum machine laerning glossary](xref:microsoft.quantum.libraries.overview.machine-learning.training), withthe main concepts and ingredients of the training process.
+- Finally, a [quantum machine learning glossary](xref:microsoft.quantum.libraries.overview.machine-learning.training), with the main concepts and ingredients of the training process.

 ## Quantum Numerics Library